A Cisco Router on a Residential Connection

 Switch configuration

-Catalyst 2960 running IOS 12.2 with default VLAN 1 shut down, passwords set, HTTP and HTTPS management enabled, and its default gateway pointed at the router’s LAN address.
-Relevant trimmed config:
+Catalyst 2960 on IOS 12.2, with VLAN 1 shut down, passwords set, and its default gateway pointed at the router:

 hostname Switch